 The NIHR is the most integrated health research system in the world, and the largest national clinical research funder in Europe.
-The NIHR Clinical Research Network (CRN) supported more than 100 new studies last year, and recruited 29430 patients to dementias and neurodegeneration studies.
+The NIHR Clinical Research Network (CRN) supported 98 new studies and recruited over 36,000 patients to dementias and neurodegeneration studies in 2017/18.

 The NIHR supports research studies through our funding programmes, training and support for health researchers, and through providing world-class research facilities.
 We also support dialogue between the life sciences industry and charities to benefit all, and facilitate the involvement of patients and the public to make research more effective.